skerbis/vanilla-megamenu/README.md

 # Responsive Megamenu

-Responsive Megamenu with Dropdown Created Using HTML5, CSS3 (Including SCSS), and Vanilla JavaScript.
+Responsive Megamenu with Dropdown Created Using HTML5, CSS3 (including SCSS), and Vanilla JavaScript.